beginnerstrading psychologyrisk management

 The statistics on beginner traders are uncomfortable.
-Studies consistently show that the majority of retail traders lose money, particularly in their first year.
+Studies consistently show that between 74% and 89% of retail traders lose money, particularly in their first year.
 Most of them are not unlucky.
 They are making the same mistakes in the same order as every beginner before them.

 The good news is that the reasons are predictable.
 Predictable means fixable.